Health Centre at Marlborough College Malaysia

 The Wellbeing of your child is paramount to us.

 Having a dedicated College Counsellor we are able to support the pastoral care of pupils experiencing emotional difficulties.

 The service is confidential to create a trusting and open dialogue between pupil and counsellor, unless where risk is identified.
 The College Counsellor works alongside the Senior Nurse and the Nursing Team at the Health Centre as well as the Head of Pastoral Care, Housemasters and Mistresses, Dames and Tutors.

-One to one sessions, Drop In sessions and topic-based workshops are offered to ensure a flexible approach, across the whole school.
+One to one sessions, staff development and tailored pupil workshops are available to ensure a flexible approach, across the whole school.

 The College Counsellor is a qualified Psychotherapist who offers Cognitive Behavioural Therapy (CBT) and has a wealth of diverse experience spanning 30 years.
 In addition to providing 1:1 care for pupils; the College Counsellor also trains teams of boarders and day pupils to act as Peer Mentors.
 This is part of establishing a caring culture in the College so pupils can confidently support their peers when facing a troubling time; confident in what they can do to help and when they need to refer the matter on to a member of the pastoral team.